Each year, thousands of people face serious injury and death because of defective products.

 - Cleaning products

-If you or a loved one have suffered a serious injury as the result of using a defective product from any of the categories listed above, do not wait another minute to contact the dedicated Kentucky product liability attorneys of Minner Vines Moncus Injury Lawyers.
+If you or a loved one have suffered a serious injury as the result of using a defective product from any of the categories listed above, do not wait another minute to contact the dedicated Kentucky product liability attorneys of Minner Vines Injury Lawyers, PLLC.

 Call (859) 550-2900 immediately for a team of trustworthy attorneys that is ready to serve you.